thkoch2001/tvlfyi_depot/web/volgasprint/docs/index.md

 *Who*
 :    ~20 developers.

-Volga Sprint is similar to events like [Ocean Sprint](https://oceansprint.org/) and [Thaiger Sprint](https://thaigersprint.org/).
+Volga Sprint is similar to other Nix events like [Ocean Sprint](https://oceansprint.org/) and [Thaiger Sprint](https://thaigersprint.org/).

 ## 📍 Location

 [Kazan, Tatarstan, Russia](https://yandex.com/maps/-/CDFaeW~J)

-Kazan is the historial capital of the Autonomous Republic of Tatarstan.
+Kazan is the historial capital of the Republic of Tatarstan.
 The city is over 1000 years old and is considered one of the main tourist destinations in Russia.

 Kazan is located on the bank of the Volga, the longest river in Europe, and surrounded by numerous lakes and beautiful nature.